-During the year ended 30 June 2022, the Nomination Committee held one meeting to review and recommend the re-election of Directors.
+During the year ended 30 June 2023, the Nomination Committee held two meetings to review and recommend the re-election of Directors and approve the renewal of service contracts of the Directors.

 Nomination Policy

 The Nomination Committee will reference to the Board nomination policy (the "Nomination Policy") adopted by the Group on 7 January 2020 for selecting and recommending candidates for directorships.